-The Power Feed 11 wire feeder is equipped with a Fast-MateTM Gun Adapter that provides for the use of guns with Fast-MateTM or European style gun connections and will handle both standard Fast-MateTM and Dual Schedule Fast-MateTM guns.
+A K489-7 adapter will install directly into the wire drive feedplate, to provide for use of guns with Fast-MateTM or European style gun connections.
+This K489-7 will handle both standard Fast-MateTM and Dual Schedule Fast-MateTM guns.